 In summary, doses based on regular exposure to the highest contaminant concentrations measured in surface water or sediment are likely too low to cause harmful health effects.
-These conclusions are based on the assumption that children and adults use the waters downstream of the site, on average, 2 hours a day, for activities that may involve swimming or wading.
-Different uses or frequencies of use may change these conclusions.
+These conclusions are based on limited historical data and the assumption that children and adults use the waters downstream of the site, on average, 2 hours a day, for activities that may involve swimming or wading.
+Additional data, different uses, or different frequencies of use may change these conclusions.